YES! That's the whole idea of coming to our lessons.

 The format of the evening consists of two classes and general dance time.

-There is a Beginner Class for everyone (including our regular dancers) at the beginning of the night, and later in the night we offer (at no additional charge) another class for you to choose; Recap Class (go over the beginner class again), Bridging Class (a bit harder and a stepping up class), and the Intermediate/Advanced Class (for those who need a challenge).
+There is a Beginner Class for everyone (including our regular dancers) at the beginning of the night, and later in the night we offer (at no additional charge) another class for you to choose; Review Class (go over the beginner class again), Bridging Class (a bit harder and a stepping up class), and the Intermediate/Advanced Class (for those who need a challenge).